-The price of your bond is likely to decline to about $9,325.
+The price of the bond that you purchased is likely to decline to about $9,325.
 This is calculated by discounting at 8% both (a) the face amount of the bond, and (b) the bond interest that will be paid during the next 10 years, and then adding these two amounts together.

 The longer the remaining life of a marketable interest income investment like a bond, the greater will be its downside risk when interest rates are rising.
 (When interest rates are declining, the opposite will be true; i.e., the greater will be the potential increase in the price of your marketable interest income investment.)
 To mitigate the degree of exposure to both rising interest rates and declining interest rates, it would be wise to diversify the maturities on your interest income investments.

 Another reason to diversify the maturities of your interest income investments is to improve liquidity.
 If you have an emergency, you may need a portion of the money you are planning to place in such investments.
 Therefore, it generally would be wise not to have that portion invested in an interest income investment with a maturity longer than a year.
-Then, if you withdraw that money before the investment matures, you will be able to do so without having to take a substantial loss, if any, on the principal.
-Usually, the longer the period before the investment matures, the greater will be the risk of substantial loss, if money is withdrawn early from that investment.
+Then, if you withdraw that money before the investment matures, you will be able to do so without needing to be concerned about whether or not you will have a substantial loss on the principal.
+Usually, the longer the period before the investment matures, the greater will be the risk of substantial loss if money is withdrawn early from that investment.

 · You have $55,000 to invest in interest income investments.

-· You want no maturity longer than five years.
+· You do not want any interest income investments with a maturity longer than five years.

-· You want $5,000 to be available now and another $5,000 that you can get quickly without significant loss of principal.
+· You want $5,000 to be available immediately, if needed, and another $5,000 that you can get quickly without significant loss of principal.

-· The $5,000 that you want to be available now can be invested in a money-market type of investment, so there will be no early withdrawal penalties about which to be concerned.
+· The $5,000 that you want to be available immediately can be invested in a money-market type of investment, so there will be no early withdrawal penalties about which to be concerned.

-· The remaining $50,000 can be invested in interest income investments for roughly the same amounts and whose maturities are at approximately equal intervals (e.g., quarterly, semi-annually, or annually) for up to five years.
+· The remaining $50,000 can be invested in interest income investments for roughly the same amounts with maturities that are at approximately equal intervals (e.g., quarterly, semi-annually, or annually) for up to five years.
 Thus, you could invest as follows:

 (a) Approximately $10,000 in each of five investments that mature in each of five consecutive years,